The Construction of Angkor Wat

-The lord Parama-guru of the passage was undoubtedly a member of the last Angkorian elite and a family's member of the late guru lord Jayendrapandita.
-Under the condemnation, the people of Xiang-mai, along with family's members of the Param-guru, were put under strict control of Angkor and received harsh treatment.
+The lord Parama-guru of the passage was undoubtedly a member of the last Angkorean elite and a family's member of the late guru lord Jayendrapandita.
+Under the condemnation, the people of Xiang-Mai, along with family's members of the Param-Guru, were put under strict control of Angkor and received harsh treatment.
 It was a punishment known of the Khmer tradition against any members of its Cakravatin Empire, found guilty of insubordination.
 In normal circumstances, both the rulers and the people were treated as war-slave until the condemnation was lifted.
-In their own history, the Xiang-mai chronicle recorded no events during the reign of King Lao Chun and Lao Meng of Xiang-mai.
-Considering that Sryavarman II was carrying a strict measure on them, it is undestandable that Xiang-mai was not in a position to challenge the Angkorian punishment.
-The emergence of Lao Meng's son, king Mangrai who rose-up later along with Rama-kamheang and king Ngam-muang to form a pact against the Angkorian Empire during the Mongol's incursion, however suggests a retaliation against the condemnation by the late Angkorian court.
+In their own history, the Xiang-Mai chronicle recorded no events during the reign of King Lao Chun and Lao Meng of Xiang-Mai.
+Considering that Suryavarman II was carrying a strict measure on them, it is understandable that Xiang-Mai was not in a position to challenge the Angkorean punishment.
+The emergence of Lao Meng's son, king Mangrai who rose-up later along with Rama-Kamheang and king Ngam-Muang to form a pact against the Angkorean Empire during the Mongol's incursion, however suggests a retaliation against the condemnation by the late Angkorean court.

 While resting under the tree, he (the hunter) saw two large eggs the size of Coconuts.
 He picked them up and brought them to Phraya Phukha.